bryazginkos/bryazginkos.github.io/cv.md

 permalink: /cv/
 ---

-You can see below the list of frameworks and technologies which I used in different projects.
+<p>You can see below the list of frameworks and technologies which I used in different projects.
- Every day I continue improving my skills by expanding my technology stack and deeper studying familiar frameworks.
+ Every day I continue improving my skills by expanding my technology stack and deeper studying familiar frameworks. </p>
 <div class="container">
     <div class="row">
         <div class="col-md-6">